-In a related study, Tversky and Kahneman (1986) gave participants choices between bets involving boxes of marbles that varied in color and the outcome associated with them (participants were told that they would sample one marble from the box they chose and receive its associated outcome).
-Tversky and Kahneman (1986) expected that participants would align corresponding colors to evaluate the overall attractiveness of the boxes (see Table 1).
+In a related study Tversky and Kahneman (1986) gave people choices between bets involving boxes of marbles that varied in color and the outcome associated with them (people were told that they would sample one marble from the box they chose and receive its associated outcome).
+Tversky and Kahneman expected that people would align corresponding colors to evaluate the overall attractiveness of the boxes (see Table 1).
 They varied the payoff and color combinations such that the identical overall structures would lead to different patterns of comparisons in different groups.
-Assuming that corresponding colors are compared, it is easy to see that Option A dominates Option B, but the realignment associated with Options C and D makes this much less obvious.
-In fact, if participants focus on the biggest difference in outcomes (associated with drawing a green marble), they might choose D over B. The data were in accord with these expectations: Participants given a choice between A and B picked A 100% of the time; in contrast, participants given this same distribution of gains and losses picked D over C 58% of the time.
-In short, comparability of components has robust effects on choices, a finding that is inconsistent with people simply adding up pluses and minuses to determine overall value (see also, Markman & Medin, 1995; Shafir, 1995; and Tversky & Sattath, 1979, for related evidence).
+Assuming that corresponding colors are compared it is easy to see that Option A dominates Option B but the realignment associated with Options C and D makes this much less obvious.
+In fact, if people focus on the biggest difference in outcomes (associated with drawing a green marble), they might choose D over B. And the data were in accord with these expectations---participants given a choice between A and B picked A 100% of the time; in contrast, participants given this same distribution of gains and losses picked D over C 58% of the time.
+In short, comparability of components has robust effects on choices, a finding that is inconsistent with people simply adding up pluses and minuses to determine overall value (see also, Tversky and Sattath, 1979, Markman and Medin, 1995, and Shafir, 1995 for related evidence).